FlyingPhantom/bc250-documentation/README.md

       - Audio ❌ Not Working (Problem is gpu related)

   - Files can be either aquired [here](https://github.com/FlyingPhantom/BC-250-Hackintosh-OpenCore) or at the original repository [here](https://github.com/amethyst8118/BC-250-Hackintosh-OpenCore).

+  - Pfense:
+    - I have no fucking idea.

 # Making it work
 It should all just work with any recent release from Fedora/Bazzite etc. HW encode/decode does work